Logo

 Default 50

-S8 Comma Pause Time: S8 defines the duration of the pause initiated by a comma in the dialing string when waiting for a second dial tone.
+S8 Comma Pause Time: Register S8 defines the duration of the pause caused by a comma in the dialing string.

 Range: 0 to 255